Sankalan13/cisco-demo/README.md

 Here are some changes made to the source code to support coverage generation and some constraints yet to be addressed:

-- Line and conditional coverage can only be generated from instrumented microservices.
-Out of the available microservices only the golang services were instrumented.
-Adding instrumentation to other services resulted in broken docker image thus adding constraint to the tests.
+- Line coverage was only generated from golang services, first attempt was to add instrumentation to all services which failed
 - Changes were made to the golang services to use a shared mod that can generate live coverage using a SIGUSR1 command without exiting or restarting the golang servers
 - The dockerfiles for golang services were edited to support coverage profiling while the server is running, a total of 3 golang services were edited
 - OpenCensus was available on the microservices apart from cart service, OpenTelemetry Collector was added to track system traces and generate behavioural coverage for the overall system.
 This coverage report shows us total number of API paths and services covered in the stack.
 - Changes were made to the node services to fix a bug in trace generation, total 2 services were edited
 - Cart Service was restarting duing tests because of low resource allocation, resource allocation was increased in the Kustomize manifests
 - OpenTelemetryCollector and Jager were added to the service stack as observability to collect system wide traces and generate behavioural coverage
+- Existing unit tests for each services was executed and the coverage reports can be found in the source folder

 ## Running the framework